Managing Redirects

 - • Last accessed timestamp

-Use statistics to identify redirects that can be removed (no hits) or need optimization (high traffic).
+Use statistics to identify redirects that can be removed (no hits) or need optimisation (high traffic).

 WWW to Non-WWW